In 1911

 organized the Erie City Mission.

-For over a century, the Erie City Mission has helped those impacted by the effects of addictions, poverty, homelessness and lack of hope through 5 quality programs that successfully meet both immediate and long-term challenges of those in greatest need.
+For over a century, the Erie City Mission has helped those impacted by the effects of addictions, poverty, homelessness, and lack of hope.
+Through five quality programs, the Mission has successfully met both immediate and long-term challenges of those in greatest need.

 An Extended History

-The Erie City Mission's roots are founded in the ministry of the famous early 20th century evangelist Billy Sunday.
-Sunday had a promising professional baseball career in the 1880's with the Chicago White Stockings and the Pittsburgh Allegheny's.
-But as a result of a conversion experience, he turned his focus to ministry as a traveling evangelist.
-His rallies sparked the creation of a Christian social outreach project which is know today as the Erie City Mission.
+The Erie City Mission's roots are founded in the ministry of Billy Sunday, the famous early 20th century evangelist.
+Sunday had a promising professional baseball career in the 1880s with the Chicago White Stockings and the Pittsburgh Alleghenys.
+However, because of a conversion experience, he turned his focus to ministry as a traveling evangelist.
+His rallies sparked the creation of a Christian social outreach project known today as the Erie City Mission.

 In the 1920s, the Bessemer Railroad Company bought the building,

-forcing the Mission to relocate to a store building on East 9th Street,
+forcing the Mission to relocate to a retail building on East 9th Street,

 between State and French Streets.
 As a result of expanded outreach